-Now select the Reverb plug-in and use its pin connector to direct its channel input from and output to only (in this example) channels 7/8.
+Now select the Reverb plug-in and using its pin connector direct channel input from and output to only (for example) channels 7/8.

-We can then create a new
+We can then create a new track - for

-track - for example, Track 2 immediately after the current track) and create a send from channel 5/6 on the source track to channels 1/2 on the new track.
+example, Track 2 immediately after the current track) and create a send from channel 5/6 on the source track to channels 1/2 on the new track.
 Solo track 2 to hear the reverb by itself.